tararoshan/dance-monkey/README.md

     "<all_urls>"
 ],
 ```
-because of the `activeTab` permission.
-But users have to manually enable
+But users have to manually enable permissions for the extension to run on those
-permissions for the extension to run on those sites.
-I think that's too much
+sites.
+I think that's too much work for the user, so I'm using the `tabs`
-work for the user, so I'm using the `tabs` permission instead.
+permission instead.

 ## Things I Learned
 - There's a standard for adding in-line documentation for JavaScript, called